-- On April 22, 2021 Douglas Silver joined Chakana as Chairman and Director of the Corporation replacing Mr. Doug Kirwin who stepped down from the Board of Directors. - On July 10, 2020, the Corporation granted stock options to certain of its directors, officers and consultants to purchase up to 2,050,000 common shares.
-Each option is exercisable to acquire one common share at a price of \$0.40 until July 10, 2025. - On April 22, 2021, the Corporation granted 3,600,000 incentive stock options to directors, officers and consultants.
-Each option may be exercised on or before April 22, 2026 at a price of \$0.50.
+- On July 10, 2020, the Corporation granted stock options to certain of its directors, officers and consultants to purchase up to 2,050,000 common shares.
+Each option is exercisable to acquire one common share at a price of \$0.40 until July 10, 2025. - On April 22, 2021, Douglas Silver joined Chakana as Chairman and Director of the Corporation replacing Doug Kirwin who stepped down from the Board of Directors. - On April 22, 2021, the Corporation granted 3,600,000 incentive stock options to directors, officers and consultants.
+Each option may be exercised on or before April 22, 2026 at a price of \$0.50. - In October 2021, the company amended the July 11, 2018 agreement with Barrick regarding three concessions owned by Barrick that make up a large portion of the southern half of the Soledad Project.
+Under the amendment Chakana must obtain the Authorization to Initiate Activities ("AIA") for exploration drilling on or before September 27, 2023.
+Then the Corporation has four years from the AIA to complete a minimum 4,000 metres of drilling and a 43-101 compliant Preliminary Economic Assessment.